Oren-FIliba/Python-Offensive-tools/README.md

 ## The Tools:

-  * Pscan_SSH.py = a port scanner that scan the ports randomly and in random times. its checks if port 22 (SSH) is in the open ports and if it is than the user gets the option to run a Threaded Brute force attack.
+  * Pscan_SSH.py - a port scanner that scan the ports randomly and in random times. its checks if port 22 (SSH) is in the open ports and if it is than the user gets the option to run a Threaded Brute force attack.

-  *
+  * PasswordSniffer.py - this tool is to be used with a MITM attack. it searches through the sniffed packet's and searches to see if they contain any credentials.

+  * ArpSpoof.py - as its name suggest, it's an arp spoofer, we use the Scapy library in order to modify the ARP packets in order to poisen the arp table of the router and the target for example, so all the network traffic is coming through ou machine, so we can sniff it and analyze it.